Warning: If you start reading the entries on this page, you're gonna have a GOOD time.

 - Another one of Sans has him try to sell you fried snow near the ice cream vendor first for 5 gold, then 50g, then 5000.
 He says 50000 gold — which is almost impossible to have at this stage — is his final offer.
 If you don't have enough, he says he doesn't have any snow.
 (Even though he's completely surrounded by snow.)
 If you do have 50000 gold, well...

-- Sans: Wow, that's a lot of gold, which is why i'm sad to say this snow has sentimental value.
+- Sans: wow, that's a lot of cash. that's why i'm sorry to say... i can't sell you this fried snow. it's got too much sentimental value.

 - Just try petting Lesser Dog.
 Pet it as much as possible.
 Its head keeps stretching out each time you do.